|

 Robert Kilroy Silk.
 ‘Kilroy’ hit the headlines prior to the 2004

-European Elections for his anti-Arab and anti-Moslem views in which
+European Elections for his anti-Arab and anti-Moslem views in

-women repressors".
+and women repressors".

-Kilroy left UKIP not long after his election to the
+Kilroy left UKIP not long after his election to

-(Latin for truth).
+called Veritas (Latin for truth).

 Kilroy is now an independent MEP.
 On possible links

 with the trade union movement.
-Fabian Olins, Treasurer of the British
+Fabian Olins, Treasurer of the

-conference, October 2003)
+(UKIP annual conference, October 2003)

 top

-Were full up, we cant take any more!
+We're full up, we can't take any more!

 The vision is frightening.
 Population growing outof-

-hand; foreigners flooding in from across the world to take our jobs
+hand; foreigners flooding in from across the world to take our

-right.
+the far right.
 But what is the truth?

 The 2001 census is reckoned to be the most accurate